oscarlevin/discrete-book/errata.md

 * Example 1.3.5-2 (page 67): the answer is 2162160, not 2192190.

+* Exercise 1.5.4-c (page 88): the problem should require x, y, and z all be greater than *or equal* to -3.

 * Page 147, last line: the sequence of F's and T's is off near the end.
 The correct sequence is F, F, F, F, T, F, F, T, F, T, F, F, T,...